wpengine/faustjs/docs/previews/README.md

 # Previews in Headless WordPress

 **NOTE: This is prerelease software.
-As we work towards our first release, we may introduce breaking changes.**
+As we work towards our first release, we will 💯 introduce breaking changes.**

 In this guide, we'll walk through how to configure a Next.js site for previews.